jimmylevell/crowd-overview/Simulator/readme.md

 # Simulator
 ## Why
-Creating artifical data has many advantages compared to traditional and time intensive data collection processes or field tests.
-This advantage decreases the resources required to test hyptohsis as data has not to be manually collected and labeld.
-At first syntetic data does not infringe privacy as it does not include personally identifiable information.
-As the data is created based on parameters the developers of such datasets can ensure that it is balanced with respect to age, gender, race, culture, etc. This allows to address the important topic of removing biases from computer models.
+Creating artificial data has many advantages compared to traditional and time intensive data collection processes or field tests.
+This advantage decreases the resources required to test hypothesis as data has not to be manually collected and labeled.
+At first synthetic data does not infringe privacy as it does not include personally identifiable information.
+Furthermore, the data is created based on parameters the developers of such datasets can ensure that it is balanced with respect to age, gender, race, culture, etc. This allows to support the important topic of removing biases from computer models.

-Syntic datasets can be used to create unlimited amount of data and can therefore be easily integrated in existing training and testing data pipelines.
+Synthetic datasets can be used to create unlimited amount of data and can therefore be easily integrated in existing training and testing data pipelines.
 This allows to train and test models on a larger amount of data and to test them on a larger variety of scenarios.

 Lastly the dataset can simulate “black swan” events that are rare but significant for the computer model to be trained on (e.g. car crashes).
 This allows to test the models robustness and to ensure that it can handle rare events.